 - The Swamp Effect: Gummies absorb moisture, becoming sticky messes prone to mold.

-Suddenly, that simple packaging swap requires us to re-engineer the gummy itself from the inside out.
+So a simple packaging swap means re-engineering the gummy from the inside out.

 1. Reformulating for a New Environment

-We have to go back to the drawing board with the gummy formula.
+We revisit the formula.
 Adjusting the ratio of humectants and gels is like recalculating a recipe for a different oven.
-It requires extensive R&D and shelf-life testing to find the new sweet spot where the gummy and its bio-package live in harmony.
+It takes significant R&D and shelf-life testing to find the new sweet spot where gummy and bio-package work together.

 Many biodegradable materials offer less protection against oxygen and light.
-For sensitive actives like vitamin C or omega-3s, this is a big problem.
-Our countermove involves:
+For sensitive actives like vitamin C or omega-3s, that's a problem.
+Our approach involves:

 - Boosting internal antioxidants within the gummy matrix.